 At the very least there needs to be multiple heat and water warnings on the assent trail, along with either warning signs or proper trail signage at EVERY spur trail that shoots off the main El Cajon Mountain Trail, if not then a full permit system needs to be in place for all seasons besides winter.

-Additionally, it is my belief that a proper way to remember Jonathan and share his last hike is for a memorial plaque to be placed either at the spur trail junction with the main trail or somewhere close.
+Additionally, it is my belief that a proper way to remember Johnathan, and share his last hike, is for a memorial plaque to be placed either at the spur trail junction with the main trail or somewhere close.